JackKelly/hypergrib/design.md

 ### Features beyond the MVP
 - [ ] Implement an efficient way to _update_ the `hypergrib` metadata (e.g. when NODD publishes new forecasts).
 - [ ] Decode the parameter abbreviation string and the level string (so the user gets more information about what these mean, and so the levels can be put into order).
-We could use [the GRIB2 tables recorded as .csv files in gdal]([url](https://github.com/OSGeo/gdal/tree/master/frmts/grib/degrib/data)).
-Perhaps this could be implemented in Python.
+    - [ ] First, it might be good to start a new little project which provides all GRIB code tables in a machine readable form.
+See: https://github.com/JackKelly/hypergrib/issues/18
     - [ ] Also need to decode `.idx` parameter strings like this (from HRRR): `var discipline=0 center=7 local_table=1 parmcat=16 parm=201`

 ## Step 2: Load the metadata and load data